Starting a Blog with Jekyll

 - Create a Gemfile

-in the local repo and edit it in your favorite text editor to add the following two lines:source 'https://rubygems.org' gem 'github-pages', group: :jekyll_plugins
+$ touch Gemfilein the local repo and edit it in your favorite text editor to add the following two lines:source 'https://rubygems.org' gem 'github-pages', group: :jekyll_pluginsSave the Gemfile, and run

-to install all the dependencies for the Github Pages Gem. - Make a Jekyll template site in a temp folder in your local repo and move its contents out into the main folder and then delete it:
+$ bundle installto install all the dependencies for the Github Pages Gem. - Make a Jekyll template site in a temp folder in your local repo and move its contents out into the main folder and then delete it:

-$ bundle exec jekyll new temp $ cp -r temp/. . $ rm -rf temp
+$ bundle exec jekyll new temp $ cp -r temp/. . $ rm -rf tempNow all the generated jekyll files should be in your local repo.

 - Open the Gemfile again in a text editor and comment out the line with Jekyll version with

-And then uncomment the line with Github Pages Gem, by deleting the
+#, so it looks like this:# gem "jekyll", "~> 3.8.5"And then uncomment the line with Github Pages Gem, by deleting the

-from the front of the line, so it looks like this:gem "github-pages", group: :jekyll_plugins
+#from the front of the line, so it looks like this:gem "github-pages", group: :jekyll_plugins

 Personalization